arguiot/arguiot.com/_posts/crypto-scaling.md

 ---
 title: 'A note on developing real-world payment system with the blockchain'
 excerpt: 'The blockchain is an incredible tool for storing and manipulating data.
-But in the real world, it is often too slow to be used for anything other than cryptocurrencies.
-This is especially true for payment systems that need to be able to scale.'
+But it is often too slow to be used for anything other than cryptocurrencies in the real world.
+It is especially true for payment systems that need to scale.'
 coverImage: '/uploads/2022/02/nasdaq-header.jpg'
 date: '2022-02-25T06:00:00.322Z'
 author: